CrazyPythonLover1/Python-Exercise/README.md

 ### Python Performance Decorator in Python Decorators folder

-> you can check how long it took :)
+> you can check your code how long it took :)

 ### Python Generator